kxue43/misc-technical-notes/vscode_wayland.rst

 As a side effect, this causes some glitches for the VS Code icon in the deck --- it's a different icon from the app itself and cannot be pinned to deck.

-The command above can be made into an alias in :file:`.zshrc`.
+In ArchLinux, there is a way to use the flags by putting them in a config file.
+On Debian that approach doesn't seem to exist, so we put the command above as an alias for :program:`code` in :file:`.zshrc`.

 .. _configure_chrome: